evanarlian/dotfiles/README.md

 tmux kill-session -t _sanity_check  # after done looking
 ```

-# guidelines
-* TODO:
+# TODO:
-  * check on git config (secretservice)
 * make main branch the core branch, and child branch: ubuntu, macos, ubuntu_vm, etc
 * the mindset must be shifted, installation must come first, and then config population later
 * make easily editable repo, such as last-minute config can be applied super fast by editing the repo
-  * convert to idempotent operations, just like declarative approach.
-Running dotfiles multiple time should not cause issues
 * change readme, one liner is great, but explanation is good.
-* Some things need to be periodically updated:
-    * fzf (just bump the version from latest in github)
-    * CaskaydiaMonoNerdFont (mono is ligature-free)